 JOLT - Journal of Online Learning and Teaching Introduction Traditional course management systems such as Blackboard, Moodle, or WebCT provide integrated solutions for faculty to post course content, assignments, and student grades.
 They are often document-centered, allowing instructors to post PowerPoint slides, Word and PDF files, and other course content for students to access.
 In addition, many course management systems allow students to log in to check grades, submit assignments, or take exams electronically.
-The responsibility lies with the instructor to create the course content for students to download or access.
 This paper describes best practices for using a collaborative web application known as a wiki to augment a traditional course management system.
 Because students and faculty can both post information to the wiki, the role of the instructor changes from being the single authority to being a partner with the students in their own learning.
 Enter the Wiki The concept of a wiki “is at once both so simple and so novel that it is difficult to grasp.”
 Educational Use of Wikis Educational Concerns Wikis for Course Management

 How Twitter in the Classroom is Boosting Student Engagement Professors who wish to engage students during large lectures face an uphill battle.
 Not only is it a logistical impossibility for 200+ students to actively participate in a 90 minute lecture, but the downward sloping cone-shape of a lecture hall induces a one-to-many conversation.
 This problem is compounded by the recent budget cuts that have squeezed ever more students into each room.
 Fortunately, educators (including myself) have found that Twitter is an effective way to broaden participation in lecture.
 Increased Participation Classroom shyness is like a blackhole: Once silence takes over, it never lets go.
 That's why, Dr. During lecture, students tweet comments or questions via laptop or cell phone, while the TA and Dr. Students in another Twitter-friendly classroom at Purdue University agree that digital communication helps overcome the shyness barrier.
 A Community of Learners Conclusion More social media resources from Mashable: Image courtesy of iStockphoto, lisapics